 Cyberpunk 2077 has probably experienced some shortage of hands on deck with the recent departure of the project's Creative Director Sebastian Stępień for Blizzard Entertainment.
 Sebastian's Linkedin profile oddly lists him as still engaged with CDPR and Cyberpunk, while the latest update shows him performing as creative director at Blizzard.

-Either way, CD Projekt Red have apparently found a suitable successor for the senior position in Konrad Tomaszkiewicz, who previously fulfilled several design-related roles on all of the Witcher games, and is credited as game director on The Witcher 3: Wild Hunt and its two DLC packs.
+Either way, CD Projekt Red have apparently found a suitable successor for the senior position in Konrad Tomaszkiewicz, who previously fulfilled several design-related roles on all of the Witcher games, and is as game director on The Witcher 3: Wild Hunt and its two DLC packs.

 Cyberpunk 2077's new design director has spent around 15 years with CDPR by the looks of it, where he started as a junior tester on the first Witcher game back in 2004.